 BINDT: Application incurs a $250 fee for each application.
 This included into your invoice and is paid to TCS NDT.

 Where can I find more information regarding the certification process?

 Our friendly staff will help answers any question you have, just use the link below.

 Alternatively, information on certification can be found on the following websites.
 Note: these links open to external websites and are not associated with TCS NDT.

 Believe you were unfairly treated or examined during your time at TCS NDT.

-If you are unsatisfied with our handling of your grievance you can contact AINDT or BINDT directly.
-Links can be found below.
+If you are unsatisfied with our handling of your grievance you can contact the accrediting body directly.